loosely-covered/set-lists/lead-sheet/Find-Yourself.md

 Well I don't mind sleeping alone
 If it means I don't have to play your crazy games no more
 You're the most precious thing I've ever seen
-But I ain't gonna let it slide when you're mean to me
+But I ain't gonna let it slide when ur mean to me

 ### Prechorus  4x  (_third-above_)